hx2A/py5website/reference/sketch_normal.rst

 Description
 ===========

 Sets the current normal vector.
 Used for drawing three dimensional shapes and surfaces, ``normal()`` specifies a vector perpendicular to a shape's surface which, in turn, determines how lighting affects it.
-Processing attempts to automatically assign normals to shapes, but since that's imperfect, this is a better option when you want more control.
+Py5 attempts to automatically assign normals to shapes, but since that's imperfect, this is a better option when you want more control.
 This function is identical to ``gl_normal3f()`` in OpenGL.

 Underlying Java method: `normal <https://processing.org/reference/normal_.html>`_